GitHub Copilot in VS Code

 -

-Follow these steps to Set up GitHub Copilot in VS Code.
+Follow the steps in the Copilot setup guide to configure GitHub Copilot in VS Code.

 Use cases for GitHub Copilot in VS Code